Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Experiment

 To verify the frequency correlation characteristics of the TPES, the pizeo at the end of the short arm of the integrated interferometer is scanned to control the Franson delay, $\tau_F$.
-Simultaneously, the coincidence counts of the TPES (the counts within the blue-gray box in Fig. \ref{TPI_5bin}(a)) are calculated and analyzed to observe the TPI, as shown in Fig. \ref{TPI_5bin}(b).
+Simultaneously, the coincidence counts measured for the TPES (the counts within the blue-gray box in Fig. \ref{TPI_5bin}(a)) are calculated and analyzed to observe the TPI fringe, as shown in Fig. \ref{TPI_5bin}(b).
 The yellow circles in Fig. \ref{TPI_5bin}(b) represent the raw TPI data.
 Due to the contribution of accidental counts and detector dark counts to the background, the observed TPI visibility is approximately 90.2\%.
 Nevertheless, the interference contrast significantly exceeds the classical limit of 70.7\% (indicated by the gray region), demonstrating the strong frequency correlation of the SPDC photon pairs.
-To further illustrate the frequency correlation of the photon pairs, the black squares in Fig. \ref{TPI_5bin}(b) represent the coincidence counts after subtracting accidental counts and detector dark counts, which account for experimental imperfections.
+To further illustrate the frequency correlation of the photon pairs, the black squares in Fig. \ref{TPI_5bin}(b) show the coincidence counts after background subtraction—including accidental and dark counts, which are measured within a time window well separated from the TPES and satellite states—to account for experimental imperfections.
 After fitting, the interference contrast reaches 98.3\%, approaching the theoretically predicted near-perfect nonlocal interference.

 After confirming the global frequency correlation characteristics of the TPES, we further analyze its spectral structure.
 Based on the coincidence counting profile of the TPES shown in Fig. \ref{TPI_5bin}(a), five dominant frequency components are identified ($D=5$).
 By utilizing the wavelength and photon time-of-flight calibration of the ToFS (Appendix.\ref{SM_ToFS}), we reconstruct the spectral information, as illustrated in Fig. \ref{TPI_5bin}(c).
 The ToFS reconstruction results reveal that the TPES spectrum exhibits a comb-like structure, modulated by HOM interference.
-After fitting, the HOM delay $\tau_H$ and mode spacing of $\Delta f=1/2\tau_H$ are estimated at approximately 6.14 ps and 81.43 GHz, respectively (Appendix.\ref{fitting}).
+After fitting, the HOM delay $\tau_H$ and mode spacing of $\Delta f=1/2\tau_H$ are estimated at approximately 6.14 ps and 81.43 GHz, respectively, for the TPES with $D = 5$.
+(Appendix.\ref{fitting}).

 Notably, Fig. \ref{TPI_5bin}(c) presents only the single-mode spectrum of the $s'$-mode photons in the TPES.
 However, for an HFEQ, the frequency correlation between two modes within each frequency bin (i.e., $|J_{A,n}(\Omega_{s,n},\Omega_{i,n})|^2$) should also be verified.
 To experimentally investigate this, a conventional approach might involve using a spectral filtering device to select the frequency of the $s'$-mode and subsequently performing a TPI measurement.
 In our system, however, due to the function of ToFS, the spectral information is already encoded in the temporal distribution of coincidence counts.
 Therefore, by selecting an appropriate time window (in each blue-gray box) within the coincidence data, we can measure the TPI behavior of the individual HFEQs' frequency bins.
 Based on this concept, we analyze the coincidence counts as a function of $\tau_F$ for individual spectral modes in Fig. \ref{TPI_5bin}(c) to obtain the TPI fringes (see Appendix \ref{SM_TPI_FB}) and their visibilities for each frequency bin, as shown in Fig. \ref{TPI_5bin}(d).